LauraAmabili/DigitalForensics/MLforFraudDetection.md

 we can now interpret the result of a cluster solution using them as an input of the decision tree-> they are full interpretable

 regression:
-decision tree can be used also to predic the next coninous variable ( target) the final output is not a label but a cont variable ( x example a probability ) we have the same functions and the same challenges
+decision tree can be used also to predic the next continuous variable ( target) the final output is not a label but a cont variable ( x example a probability ) we have the same functions and the same challenges
 changes: the metrics